dwenking/wingfuzz-detected-bugs/README.md

 First, we select 10 bugs to illustrate the different root causes of our detected bugs.

-### Case Study: A segmentation violation in ClickHouse with user-defined functions.
+### Case Study 1: A segmentation violation in ClickHouse with user-defined functions.

 When using ClickHouse's UDF grammar to create two functions that call each other and then execute them, it will lead to a stack overflow in the database process and cause a segmentation violation, leading to denial of service.